Generalized Fourier coefficients of multiplicative functions: Introduction

 \subsection{Aim and motivation}

-As mentioned before, the purpose of this paper is to study correlations of multiplicative functions, more specifically of functions from $\mathcal{M}^*_H(E)$, with polynomial nilsequences.
+As mentioned before, the purpose of this paper is to study correlations of multiplicative functions, more specifically of functions from $\mathcal{M}_H$, with polynomial nilsequences.
 In general, such correlations can only shown to be small if either the nilsequence is highly equidistributed or else if the multiplicative function is equidistributed in progressions with short common difference.
 We will consider both cases, the former in Proposition \ref{p:equid-non-corr} and the latter in Theorem \ref{t:non-corr}.
-Taking account of the above mentioned restriction, the latter result applies to the subset $\mathcal{F}_H(E) \subset \mathcal{M}^*_H(E)$ of functions that satisfy the \emph{major arc condition} that we will introduce as \eqref{eq:major-arc} in Section \ref{s:W}.
-In short, there is for every $f \in \mathcal{F}_H(E)$ a product $\widetilde W = \widetilde W(x)$ of small prime powers such that $f$ has a constant average value on certain subprogressions of the progression $\{n \equiv A \Mod{\widetilde W}\}$ for any fixed residue $A \in (\ZZ/\widetilde W \ZZ)^*$.
-Instead of the bound \eqref{eq:fourier-bound} on Fourier coefficients of $f$, we aim to show that every $f \in \mathcal{F}_H(E)$ satisfies
+In accordance with this restriction, the latter result only applies to the subsets $\mathcal{F}_H$ and $\mathcal{F}_{H, n^{it}}$ whose elements admit a $W$-trick as we will establish in Section \ref{s:W}.
+Restricting attention to the class $\mathcal{F}_H$ for now, then `$W$-trick' roughly means the following here.
+For every $f \in \mathcal{F}_H$ there is a product $\widetilde W = \widetilde W(x)$ of small prime powers such that $f$ has a constant average value in all suitable subprogressions of $\{n \equiv A \Mod{\widetilde W}\}$ for every fixed residue $A \in (\ZZ/\widetilde W \ZZ)^*$.
+Instead of bounding Fourier coefficients of $f$ as in \eqref{eq:fourier-bound}, we aim to show that every $f \in \mathcal{F}_H$ satisfies\footnote{This statement needs to be slightly adapted if $f \in \mathcal{F}_{H, n^{it}}$.}

 for all $1$-bounded polynomial nilsequences $F(g(n)\Gamma)$ of bounded degree and bounded Lipschitz constant that are defined with respect to a nilmanifold $G/\Gamma$ of bounded step and bounded dimension.
 The precise statement will be given in Section \ref{s:non-corr}.
+This result can be viewed as a generalisation of work of Green and Tao \cite{GT-nilmobius} who were the first to study correlations of the form \eqref{eq:general-fourier} and who prove \eqref{eq:general-fourier} for the M\"obius function.
+In fact, we borrow the approach from \cite{GT-nilmobius} to reduce Theorem \ref{t:non-corr} to Proposition \ref{p:equid-non-corr} in Sections \ref{s:non-corr} and we work with techniques from \cite{GT-nilmobius} in Sections \ref{s:linear-subsecs} and \ref{s:products}.